 IN THIS ARTICLE

-- New QC or Qumulo P-Series node on site
+- New QC series, Qumulo P-series, or Qumulo K-series node on site

 Once installed and racked, the process of adding a new node is incredibly straightforward with Qumulo.
 Your existing cluster will auto-discover the new unconfigured node and prompt you to add it in the UI of Qumulo Core.

 Reference the corresponding Quick Start Guide below for details on installing and racking the new node: